lake-wg/authz/draft-ietf-lake-authz.md

 ### U is the Initiator {#u-initiator}

-Editor's note: this case is already covered in {{fig-protocol}}.
+This scenario is the same as the one already described in {{protocol-overview}}.

-The scenario when U is the Initiator is the same as the one described in {{fig-protocol}}.
+We reproduce it again here just for the sake of clarity, since it facilitates comparison with the scenario where U is the Responder.

 ~~~~~~~~~~~ aasvg
 +--------+--------+          +-----------------+